gravitational/teleport/rfd/0191-workload-id-config-ux.md

   - my-workload-identity
 ```

-Within the `tbot` configuration, the label mechanism can also be leveraged to
+Label matchers can be specified within the `tbot` configuration to issue
-select multiple WorkloadIdentity instances:
+any WorkloadIdentity which matches those labels and to which the Bot has access:

 ```yaml
 services: